-Customer Service is the life line of any business and it is not just a department.
-Any business would want its customer service representative to be passionate in delivering excellent service to its customers.
+Customer Service is the lifeline of any business and it is not just a department.
+Any business would want its customer service representative to be passionate about delivering excellent service to its customers.

-However, the biggest challenge most of the companies face is in motivating the employees to deliver the service attitude.
+However, the biggest challenge most companies face is in motivating the employees to deliver the service attitude.
 It is mostly a will issue than skill.
-The lack of drive among employees is mainly because of malnourished egoes.
+The lack of drive among employees is mainly because of malnourished goes.

-In today's competitive market, when the stakes are so high, a business cannot ignore one of its most important wheels of the spoke which are its employees.
+In today's competitive market, when the stakes are so high, a business cannot ignore one of its most important wheels of the spoke which is its employees.
 If a business wants to delight its external components, it should also be willing to responsibly pamper its internal components.
-Hence, service is all about transacting / managing egos.
+Hence, service is all about transacting/managing egos.

 Passion for your work is the cornerstone of your customer service journey.
 Your customers have entrusted you with solving a problem they are having.
 Whether it is hunger, the need for a new home, or crisply cleaned and pressed clothing.
 Your customers have come to you for information about your service, and a person with a desire to fulfill their requirements for service.

 This also translates to your staff.
 Be personal with them.
-Give them the attention them deserve.
+Give them the attention they deserve.
 Show them they are important and they will deliver your message to your customers.

 If we are not happy and delighted about our own Business/Profession, we can never really delight our Customers.
 This is the first impression your customer gets when they interact with your business.
 First impressions can have a huge impact on the overall sentiment of the customer about your business.

-The difference between them going home and writing a negative review about the unfriendly staff or overlooking a small mistake and giving you another chance ti make it right.
+The difference between them going home and writing a negative review about the unfriendly staff or overlooking a small mistake and giving you another chance to make it right.

 Ultimately turning them positive on your business and creating a brand advocate in the process.
-Someone who speaks highly about you and promotes your business to their friends and family is more valuable then a direct mail campaign.
-And guess what..
+Someone who speaks highly about you and promotes your business to their friends and family is more valuable than a direct mail campaign.
+And guess what...
 It's FREE.

 Listening is the building block of Communication Skills.
 Listening to the customer is so important when you are dealing with a potentially problematic situation.

 Most customers simply want to be heard.
-To vent any type of frustration them may have had and are searching for someone in your business to express even an ounce of concern.
+To vent any type of frustration they may have had and are searching for someone in your business to express even an ounce of concern.

 You can tell this by the fact that the customer will immediately gravitate to that employee that showed them the attention.
 Requesting them by name, searching for them when they are not visible.
 The simple sight of the employee that showed concern for their problem puts them at ease.